 Data scientists are a new breed of analytical data experts with the technical skills to solve complex problems – and the curiosity to explore what problems need to be solved.

 What is Data Science?

-Data science is an interdisciplinary discipline that uses scientific techniques, procedures, algorithms, and structures to extract value from data.
+Data science is an interdisciplinary area that uses scientific techniques, procedures, algorithms, and structures to extract value from data.
 Data scientists combine various skills, including statistics, computing, and business knowledge, to analyze data collected from the web, smartphones, customers, sensors, and other sources.

 Data science reveals trends and generates information that companies can use to make better decisions and create more innovative products and services.
 Data is the foundation of innovation, but its value comes from the information scientists can extract and then use from it.